Seasonal Care: Weather-Related Tips For Adult Dogs

 Spring Cleaning Precautions

 Spring cleaning can introduce new hazards that may pose risks to your dog.
 Ensure that all cleaning products are stored securely and out of your dog's reach.
 Keep in mind that certain cleaning agents, such as bleach, can be toxic if ingested.
 When cleaning your home, be mindful of open windows or balconies, as dogs may be tempted to jump or slip through.
-Take the time to check your dog's toys, bedding, and dishes for wear and tear, and replace if necessary.
+Take the time to check your dog's toys, bedding, and food dishes for wear and tear, and replace if necessary.

 Summer Care